MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-aad-join-cloud-only-deploy.md

 You may wish to disable the automatic Windows Hello for Business enrollment prompts if you aren't ready to use it in your environment.
 Instructions on how to disable Windows Hello for Business enrollment in a cloud only environment are included below.

 > [!NOTE]
-> During the out-of-box experience (OOBE) flow of an Azure AD join, you will see a provisioning PIN when you don’t have Intune.
+> During the out-of-box experience (OOBE) flow of an Azure AD join, you will see a provisioning PIN when you don't have Intune.
 You can always cancel the PIN screen and set this cancellation with registry keys to prevent future prompts.

 ## Prerequisites